cambridge-cares/TheWorldAvatar/Agents/SewageNetworkAgent/README.md

 - Start the stack manager as usual.
 This should start the container.

 #### Run the agent
 To run the agent, a POST request must be sent to http://localhost:1080/sewage-network-agent/performsewageupdate with a JSON Object.
-In this agent, it contains the URL for sparql endpoint.
+In this agent, it contains the URL for the SPARQL endpoint.
+You must make sure that the namespace appearing in this URL exists before sending the request.
 Follow the sample request shown below.
 ```

 POST http://localhost:1080/sewage-network-agent/performsewageupdate